 TravelNevada PRO TIP

 Nevada has a very arid environment and wildfires are a serious threat to wildlife, enormous agricultural operations, homes, and historical structures.
 Fire danger in Nevada is more serious of a thing than in other states, and as a result, fireworks are illegal in most places in Nevada.
-Earl and Spider are incredibly talented at giving anyone who steps through their threshold a rundown on Nevada laws, so if you purchase your stash from them, you’ll be in good shape and clear about where fireworks are and are not allowed in Nevada.
-Plus, they’ll likely know about firework regulations in your home state and point you in the right direction in terms of what to purchase in their store.
+Spider is incredibly talented at giving anyone who steps through their threshold a rundown on Nevada laws, so if you purchase your stash from him, you’ll be in good shape and clear about where fireworks are and are not allowed in Nevada.
+Plus, he’ll likely know about firework regulations in your home state and point you in the right direction in terms of what to purchase in their store.
 But, even if you don’t have the fortune to purchase your fireworks at Roller Coaster, be sure to check with the BLM or locals on fire restrictions.